Pkhoei/humanitarian-aid-data-pipeline/README.md

 ### 🧭 Overview
 An end-to-end data pipeline designed to analyze humanitarian aid distribution across countries and regions.
-This project demonstrates how data engineering and analysis can support better humanitarian decision-making — in line with the mission of organizations like the Red Cross.
+This project demonstrates how data engineering and analysis can support better humanitarian decision-making — in line with the mission of organizations.

 ---